Goldziher/vuex-hooks/README.md

 This sounds inefficent, but is in fact a bit more efficent than the regular implementation because the hooks use memoization.
 Thus calling `useState('locales')` will compute only once and then always return the result afterwards without recomputed (the values are of course computed, so they keep reactivity).
 The rest is done using destructuring and its inherent benefits.

-### Typing
+### TypeScript Support

-To use with typescript and typing, you should of course use either a ts/tsx file, or a vue file with the correct script header, and then pass an interface as a generic argument to the hooks.
+When using TypeScript **typing is optional** but is of course highly recommended.
+To use typing, you should of course use either a ts/tsx file or a vue file with the correct script header, and then pass an interface as a generic argument to the respective hook.

 Lets assume you defined some interfaces like so in a types.ts file: